LemonDrop1228/Terminal.GPT/README.md

 - **Terminal-based Interaction**: Engage with the ChatGPT model directly from your terminal.
 - **OpenAI Integration**: Uses the official OpenAI-DotNet client library for seamless interaction with the ChatGPT model.
 - **Customizable Settings**: Configuration settings can be easily adjusted in the `appsettings.json` file.
+- **Enhanced input**: Input is enhanced with a custom input system that allows for the use of arrow keys, backspace, and more.
+(PageDown is used for newlines.)
+- **Simple Installation**: Installation is automated via a PowerShell script that downloads the latest release and sets up the application for you.
+- **More**: More features are planned for the future.
+See the 'Roadmap' section for more details.

 ## Installation